Map-A-Droid/MAD-docs/installation/docker.rst

   docker-compose up -d rocketdb

-This will start the "rocketdb" service and execute rocketmap.sql in docker-entrypoint-initdb.
-Take a look at the logs:
+This will start the "rocketdb" service, take a look at the logs:

 .. code-block:: bash